How to Find an

 Background Check

 Not every cello teacher lists this online, but you should check if the teacher has done and passed a comprehensive background check, especially if the lesson is for your child.
-Some live online violin lesson websites, such as Lesson With You, offer free trial lessons with professional violin instructors who are fully background checked.
+Some live online lesson websites, such as Lesson With You, offer free trial lessons with professional cello instructors who are fully background checked.

 Once you’re done with narrowing down a number of potential cello teachers, the next step is to talk with the instructors.
 Including pricing, you can ask general questions on the lesson environment and teaching philosophy.
 Here are some recommendations for questions to ask: